straznikit/flash-cards/README.md

 ```

 ### 2. Usage:
-Run the script and follow the on-screen instructions to begin learning German vocabulary using flashcards.
+Run the script using the main file and start learning German vocabulary with flashcards.

 ```python